 Sofie shrugged her shoulders.
 “Well, I guess if there really was a major problem, they’d have issued an abandon ship order, but I guess they never sent one, right?”

 “Nope,” Clara said with another shake of her head.
 “I’ve heard nothing.”

 “Well, I guess there’s nothing to do but wait and see–” Daniela started to say but was interrupted by the bay door opening.
 The three girls were glad that somebody was coming to tell them what was happening, but that relief was quickly shattered as they found themselves staring down the barrels of four M36 Carbines.
-Sofie could only stare in numb disbelief as she looked past the weapon to the figure in the power armor.
+Sofie could only stare in numb disbelief as she looked past the weapon to the figure in the powered armor.
 The armor was colored the red and gold of the Allied Colonies for Freedom and there were three stripes on the arm.